When the sun sets, our windows become inky black voids.

 They’re also essential for creating a sense of continuity between our indoor and outdoor spaces.

 Indoor and outdoor spaces should flow naturally, just like rooms within the interior space.

-Frank Lloyd Wright, was a huge proponent of indoor and outdoor spaces blending in and out of one another and provides us with so many stunning examples.
+Frank Lloyd Wright was a huge proponent of indoor and outdoor spaces blending in and out of one another.

 Landscape lighting has the benefit of connecting interior and exterior spaces by reducing the black hole effect we often see occur with windows at night.